tyr7z/zombsroyale/src/content/docs/reference/rpc-parameter-types.md

 ---
 title: RPC Parameter Types
-description: ZombsRoyale.io's RPC Parameter Types reverse-engineering documentation.
+description: ZombsRoyale Wiki's RPC Parameter Types reverse-engineering documentation.
 ---

 The `e_ParameterType` enum represents different types of parameters used in Remote Procedure Calls (RPC).
 Each parameter type corresponds to a specific data type that can be passed as an argument in RPC communications.
 Below is the documentation for each parameter type: